EvilDuck14/Karen/readme.md

 ### Initial State

-Some combos involve a setup that you don't want to list as a part of the combo - `Karen` will automatically infer certain properties about the initial state.
+Some combos involve a setup that you don't want to list as a part of the combo - `karen` will automatically infer certain properties about the initial state.

-If you use Get Over Here Targeting before tagging the target with a tracer/burn tracer, `Karen` will infer that the target initially had a tracer applied (this will send a warning in the console).
+If you use Get Over Here Targeting before tagging the target with a tracer/burn tracer, `karen` will infer that the target initially had a tracer applied (this will send a warning in the console).

-If you use a kick before using two punches, `Karen` will infer punches had been used immediately before beginning the combo.
+If you use a kick before using two punches, `karen` will infer punches had been used immediately before beginning the combo.

-If you use an overhead before getting airborne with a jump, burn tracer, or upercut, `Karen` will assume you started the combo in an airborne state.
-If you use an overhead before acquiring one with a jump, swing, whiff, or burn tracer, `Karen` will infer you started with a swing overhead.
-If you use two overheads before acquiring one, `Karen` will assume you started with both overheads and no double jump.
+If you use an overhead before getting airborne with a jump, burn tracer, or upercut, `karen` will assume you started the combo in an airborne state.
+If you use an overhead before acquiring one with a jump, swing, whiff, or burn tracer, `karen` will infer you started with a swing overhead.
+If you use two overheads before acquiring one, `karen` will assume you started with both overheads and no double jump.

 ### Move Stacks